 As with all aspects of hardship licenses, the restrictions and conditions will vary by state and specific circumstances of the case.
 If you have questions about your situation, it's a good idea to consult with a local attorney.

 As previously explained, hardship licenses often come with certain restrictions and conditions.
-Failing to meet these requirements will usually result in revocation of the hardship license or criminal charges.
+Failing to meet these requirements will usually result in the revocation of the hardship license or criminal charges.

 Criminal charges.
 For most hardship licenses, violating the restrictions will be a misdemeanor criminal offense.
 In other words, violating hardship license restrictions can lead to new criminal charges that often carry something like up to six months in jail and up to $500 in fines.

 Revocation.
-Beyond the criminal charges, driving in violation of the hardship restrictions will generally result in loss of driving privileges.
+Beyond the criminal charges, driving in violation of the hardship restrictions will generally result in the loss of driving privileges.
 For hardship licenses issued by a judge, the judge has the authority to revoke those privileges after being informed of any driving violation.
 A DMV-issued hardship license can normally be revoked by any slight.
 If the DMV receives notice that the offender has been convicted of another violation, has failed to maintain insurance, or has removed an IID, the driver is likely to lose hardship privileges.